zedar/zero2prod/README.md

 SQL database integration. `sqlx` library provides sync and async queries, and compile time checking

+    # only for postgres
+    $ cargo install sqlx-cli --no-default-features --features native-tls,postgres

+Postgresql client (required to check if postgresql is ready to accept commands)

+    $ sudo apt install -y Postgresql-client

 # How to run it?

 Run with configuration file